bborealis/course-roster/README.md

 ### Legal

-Copyright (c) 2015 Brian Borealis and Steve Smietana
+Copyright (c) 2015 Brian Borealis, Chris Swan and Steve Smietana

 This software is licensed under the MIT license.